A look at how pop culture and music have resonated with young voters in the 2024 election.

 “God Bless the U.S.A.” seems to be a patriotic, rallying song more familiar to the older generations.
 In addition to already borrowing Reagan’s slogan, “Let’s Make America Great Again,” Trump has also made use of Reagan’s 1984 reelection anthem.
 Forty years later, we are hearing the same song, and this time, you can purchase a Bible with the song title engraved on the front of it: God Bless the U.S.A.
 Bible.

-How Tuned in is the Younger Generation?
+How tuned in is the younger generation?

 As I spoke with each of these students, it became clear that the connection between pop culture and politics is not a superficial one.
 Engagement online and through song impacts young voters’ connection with democracy.
 Pop culture is a medium for political discourse, albeit a less serious one.